Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Task Formulation

 \subsection{Controllable Attributes}

-A Controllable Attribute or Aspect (CA) refers to a user or application-driven trait of the summary designed to meet specific criteria or conditions, such as Length, Style, Coverage, Role, etc. In the literature, it is evident that various authors use different terms to describe the same CAs, which exhibit similar characteristics and objectives (such as "Salience: Key information", and "Coverage: Granularity").
-Additionally, numerous attributes can be encapsulated by a representative class; for instance, "Style" may serve as a class encompassing Tone, Readability, Humor, Romance, and similar aspects, facilitating their classification within the same category.
-Based on these observations, we group the CAs into ten categories as listed in Table~\ref{tab:control_attributes}.
+A Controllable Attribute or Aspect (CA) refers to a user or application-driven trait of a summary designed to meet specific criteria or conditions, such as Length, Style, Role, etc. In the literature, it is evident that various authors use different terms to describe the same CAs, which exhibit similar characteristics and objectives (such as ``Salience: Key information", and ``Coverage: Granularity").
+Additionally, numerous attributes can be encapsulated by a representative class; for instance, ``Style'' may serve as a class encompassing Tone, Readability, Humor, Romance, and similar aspects, facilitating their classification within the same category as shown in Table~\ref{tab:attrib_club_info}.
+Based on these observations, we group the CAs into 10 categories as listed in Table~\ref{tab:control_attributes}.